Pink's theory of Hodge structures and the Hodge conjecture over function fields: Introduction

 {\bfseries Theorem~\ref{ThmCompatXi}.}\es {\it Let $\ulE$ be a uniformizable mixed Anderson $A$-module over $\BC$ which is both abelian and $A$-finite, and let $\ulM=\ulM(\ulE)$ and $\uldM(\ulE)$ be the associated (dual) $A$-motive.
 Then the isomorphisms above are also compatible with the isomorphisms from Theorems~\ref{ThmHofMandDualM}, \ref{ThmHPofEandDualM} and \ref{ThmHPofEandM} and the isomorphism $\Xi\colon\uldM(\ulM)\isoto\uldM(\ulE)$ from Theorem~\ref{ThmMandDMofE}, in the sense that the following diagram commutes

 }

 Finally, we give a criterion in Theorem~\ref{ThmImageOfH} which characterizes those mixed Hodge-Pink structures that arise from uniformizable mixed $A$-motives.

+Various categories of motives over $\BC$ play a part in this article.
+To give the reader an overview we list them in the following table.
+Note that the set of morphisms $\Hom_{\AMotCat}(\ulM,\ulN)$ between two $A$-motives $\ulM$ and $\ulN$ is a finitely generated $A$-module; see Remark~\ref{Rem3.3}(c).
+The same is true for dual $A$-motives; see Remark~\ref{RemQuillenDualAMot}(d).

 {\bfseries Acknowledgements.} We are grateful to Richard Pink for teaching us his beautiful theories of mixed Hodge-Pink structures and $\sigma$-bundles and to Greg Anderson, Dale Brownawell and Matthew Papanikolas for sharing their unpublished manuscript \cite{ABP_Rohrlich} with us and allowing us in the present article to reproduce the theory of dual $A$-motives from it.
 We also profited much from discussions with Dale Brownawell, Matthew Papanikolas, Lenny Taelman.
 These notes grew out of two lecture series given by the first author in the fall of 2009 at the conference ``$t$-motives: Hodge structures, transcendence and other motivic aspects'' at the Banff International Research Station BIRS in Banff, Canada and at the Centre de Recerca Mathem\`atica CRM in Barcelona, Spain in the spring of 2010.
 The first author is grateful to BIRS and CRM for their hospitality.
-He also acknowledges support of the DFG (German Research Foundation) in form of SFB 878.
+He also acknowledges support of the DFG (German Research Foundation) in form of SFB 878 and Germany's Excellence Strategy EXC 2044--390685587 ``Mathematics M\"unster: Dynamics--Geometry--Structure''.